patters-match/AmigaSetup/README.md

-# AmigaOS 3.2.3 install from CF card, on hardware
+# AmigaOS 3.2.3 bare install from PCMCIA SD/CF card
 This guide sets up an Amiga A600 with a bootable internal CF card from scratch.
 It's probably identical for an A1200, but these have a PCMCIA hardware bug that can prevent cards being reinitialised on reboot without [this fix](https://aminet.net/package/util/boot/CardReset).

 This method only requires a working floppy drive, and assumes you have purchased a CF/SD card PCMCIA kit which includes a bootable Workbench floppy with PCMCIA support.
 Various eBay sellers offer these kits.
 No WinUAE emulator, and no CD-ROM drive required.